jakobniinja/quarkus-car-exchange/README.md

-18/8 patch now working, not to happy with the readabilitty tho 18/8 clean code and some what simpler code + test coverage 19/8 added JsonbTransient, learning custom interceptors with dtos ``
+18/8 patch now working, not to happy with the readabilitty tho 18/8 clean code and some what simpler code + test coverage 19/8 added JsonbTransient, learning custom interceptors with dtos

+21/8 had some regex problems, working on Interceptors and it's lifecycle methods ``